Mae, Washington

 Mae is an unincorporated community in Grant County, in the U.S. state of Washington.

 History

 A post office called Mae was established in 1906, and remained in operation until 1955.
 Mae Shoemaker, an early postmaster, gave the community her name.

+Mae, along with the parts of Moses Lake, Washington located west of Moses Lake are together referred to as Mae Valley.